LeaWeiss206/LeaWeiss206/README.md

 # About Me

 Hi there!
-I'm Lea, a software engineering student passionate about building innovative solutions and exploring new technologies.
-Here's a glimpse of my skills and experiences:
+I'm Leah, a software engineering student who is passionate about building innovative solutions and researching new technologies.
+Here is a glimpse of my skills and experience: